Familiarize yourself with the elements of your roof and the language of roofing.

 surface will appear uneven.

-are neither random nor regular).
+random nor regular).
 Appearance suffers.

 Bulges and warps in shingles of a previous roof are not flattened.
 Appearance